+The law provides for workers to form and join independent unions, bargain collectively, conduct legal strikes, and it prohibits antiunion discrimination.
+Striking by workers employed in "essential public services", including healthcare, education, and transports are subject to some limitations defined by the law.
 The government enforced applicable laws without lengthy delays and appeals.
 Information regarding the adequacy of resources, inspections, remediation efforts, judicial and administrative procedures, and penalties for violations was not available.

 The government and employers generally respected freedom of association and the right to collective bargaining.
 Worker organizations were independent of the government and political parties.
-During the first nine months of the year, there were no reports that the government interfered in union activities, sought to dissolve unions, or used excessive force to end strikes or protests.
+During the first 10 months of the year, there were no reports that the government interfered in union activities, sought to dissolve unions, or used excessive force to end strikes or protests.
 There were no reports of antiunion discrimination in the first nine months of the year.